21huntmik/codeCamp2021/README.md

 - [ ] Identify interest area tracks for the Math degree
 - [ ] Add a course difficulty rating to all database
 - [ ] Re-weight the algorithm to ensure a total semester difficulty does not get too high
+- [ ] Explore ways to potentially import generated schedule into the banner registration page.
+This will need to be accomplished by working with the university